 Edendale demonstrates farm production to the community with animals such as sheep, dairy goats and chickens, as well as vegetable gardens and orchards of heritage fruit trees.
 You can participate in self-guided walks around the farm, children’s clipboard activities, explore the native plant nursery, plus you can bring a picnic.

-This beautiful site features a 40-meter-long observation platform which takes you into the rainforest canopy 15 metres above the ground.
-A 350-meter-long elevated walkway takes you through the Rainforest Gallery where you will see magnificent 65 metre tall old growth Mountain Ash trees, ancient Myrtle Beech trees ferns, mosses and other plants that make up this damp and diverse rainforest environment.
-Click here
+This beautiful site features a 40 metre long observation platform which takes you into the rainforest canopy 15 metres above the ground.
+A 350 metre long elevated walkway takes you through the Rainforest Gallery where you will see magnificent 65 metre tall old growth Mountain Ash trees, ancient Myrtle Beech trees ferns, mosses and other plants that make up this damp and diverse rainforest environment.

 Step back in time by visiting the exhibition ‘Growing Up in Old Treasury’, where the Maynard family lived as caretaker of the building during the 1920’s.
 The Fun Trail is offered as part of the Old Treasury Building experience.
 Children are encouraged to interact with the history of Melbourne by answering a questionnaire and earning a Gold License!